 - ET City Brain, developed by Alibaba and several cities, is one of the leading examples of City Brains and has been implemented in 23 cities across Asia

 - City governments collaborate with partners to obtain data to ensure the success of City Brains, which depends on the richness and variety of government data

-- The use of open source technology, data analytics, machine learning, and AI play crucial roles in the innovation and optimization of Smart Cities
+- The use of open source technology, data analytics, machine learning and AI play crucial roles in the innovation and optimisation of Smart Cities

 The world today is facing numerous challenges regarding sustainable development in urban areas.
 To tackle these challenges, machine intelligence, fueled by data from the Internet, is being utilized to solve many urban development problems, such as solutions to traffic management.
 This has given birth to the creation of ‘City Brains’.
 The concept of City Brain aims to enhance government administration by solving major problems and making the government more intelligent and responsive to citizens.

 Since 2019, there has been a global race to build City Brains as technologies such as cloud computing and the Internet of Things (IoT) have been maturing, bringing the vision of a Smart City closer to fruition.
 China was recognized for taking the forefront in this field, investing heavily in sensors and infrastructures.

 A City Brain will utilize the Internet as its infrastructure and use the wealth of urban data to perform global real-time analysis of cities.
 This enables cities to effectively allocate public resources, improve social governance, and promote sustainable urban development.
 The idea of leveraging urban data resources is the driving force behind the development of City Brains, allowing for innovation from cognition to optimization and decision-making, from search to prediction, and ultimately to intervention .

 ET City Brain – pioneering example of Smart City technologies